Squish for Qt Tutorials

 Pre-Populating the Object Map

 Before writing our own test script, we want to add some entries to the object map.
 One way to do this is by recording a dummy test case.
 So click File > New Test Case and set the test case's name to be tst_dummy.
-Then click the dummy test case's Record () button.
+Then click the dummy test case's Record () button, and record these steps.

 Now we can hand-write test scripts.
 We will start with the main function, and then we will look at the supporting functions that it calls.